Stuycs-K/final-project-5-basak-souvik/README.md

 Press n to enable noclip.

+## Bugs
-Bug: Sometimes, the collision between the player and a jump pad doesn't register.
+Sometimes, the collision between the player and a jump pad doesn't register.
 Just use noclip when playing in case this happens.